LuthfiMirza/AI-Interview-Evaluation-System-End-to-End-/ai_interview_project/README.md

 # AI Interview Evaluation System (End-to-End)

-Automated evaluation pipeline that ingests recorded interview videos, transcribes speech with Whisper, analyses content with Transformer models, observes non-verbal behaviour using YOLOv8 + Mediapipe, detects cheating cues, and consolidates the findings into an HR-friendly dashboard.
+Automated evaluation pipeline that ingests recorded interview videos, transcribes speech with Whisper, analyses content with Transformer models, and consolidates the findings into an HR-friendly dashboard.
+Vision-based cheating detection is currently disabled to focus on STT + NLP quality.

 ---